akhileshJ7/ServerClient_RESTAPI/README.md

 2. Use Redis server to store these values
 3. Write a client program to call these API’s

-This Repository consists of two application:
+This Repository consists of two application

-1st folder-Client ClientServer: Client program which uses REST API's
+1st folder Client ClientServer: Client program which uses REST API's
     Application is a basic java program which uses Http libraries to connects with the local host on port 8081

-2nd folder-RestServerClientWithRedis: Spring Boot application which creates
+2nd folder RestServerClientWithRedis: Spring Boot application which creates
     REST API using Redis server to store these data.

 How to Run: